-In addition to dating violence and domestic violence, relationship violence includes any pattern of abusive behavior that is used by an intimate partner to gain or maintain power and control over the other partner.
+In addition to dating and domestic violence, relationship violence includes any pattern of abusive behavior that an intimate partner uses to gain or maintain power and control over the other partner.
 Relationship violence can be physical, sexual, emotional, economic, or psychological actions or threats of actions that influence another person.